Skip to main content

 2. Moving from design to implementation

-You can design the most thoughtful and detail-oriented diversity program.
+You can design the most thoughtful and detail-oriented workplace diversity program.
 But if there’s nobody to carry them out, then it serves no purpose.
 That’s why you need to ensure you have the team, support, and resources to move your diversity initiatives from design to implementation.
 Secure leadership buy-in so you have support moving forward, and make sure your team is on board and ready to take action.

 Solution: Having a dedicated resource, like a Head of Diversity and Inclusion, is a solid way to hold the business accountable for results.
 The latest statistics from Indeed show that diversity and inclusion jobs have increased 35% over the past two years.
 You can also consider a creative solution, like a rotation program, if that fits with the structure of your organization.